Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Selection Criteria of WD candidates

 The choice of the upper reduced $\chi^2$ cut has been set at $\chi_\nu^2=10$ for WDs with temperatures above 6,000~K and $\chi_\nu^2=2$ for WDs below 5,000~K. Between these temperature ranges, a linear transformation is applied to transition between the two thresholds.
 When the temperature is too high, the tail of the spectrum becomes less sensitive to changes in temperature, which means that photometric fitting can be imprecise.
 By setting a higher maximum reduced $\chi^2$ value, we allow for a broader tolerance in the fitting process, as the deviations from the model are expected to be less significant due to the spectral characteristics at higher temperatures.
 On the other hand, for low temperatures, where the sensitivity of the spectrum to temperature changes is higher, a lower maximum reduced $\chi^2$ value is applied to ensure a more stringent fit, minimising the potential deviations and uncertainties in the modelling.
 Besides, the low-temperature objects are of particular interest in our study as they represent a novel sample that provides valuable insights into the oldest WDs in our Galaxy.
-For the H model, we have 2,867 objects with reduced chi-square $\chi^2_\nu<2$ in total and 2,544 objects with temperatures higher than 6,000~K. For the He model, there are 2,480 objects fitted with $\chi^2_\nu<2$ and 1,555 objects with temperature range from 6,000~K to 10,000~K.